Information for Prospective Students

 Hello, and welcome to the Graduate School at Winthrop University!
 We are glad you have decided to explore one of our 26 graduate degree programs.
 While most information is available online, we know it is often helpful to talk with someone or send a quick email question.
 If you have any questions along the way, please do not hesitate to contact us at 803/323-2204 or email@example.com.
 We look forward to hearing from you so we can discuss your future at Winthrop.

 Quality: Winthrop is a public university of distinction founded in 1886, and our first graduate degree was conferred in 1912.
 Our academic programs are measured by national standards of quality.
-Winthrop University is accredited by the Southern Association of Colleges and Schools, and we are one of only two institutions in South Carolina that has achieved national accreditation for all eligible academic programs.
+Winthrop University is accredited by the Southern Association of Colleges and Schools.

 Faculty: Our faculty members have distinguished themselves as Fulbright Scholars, recognized artists, publishers, and community leaders; and above all, they are interested in our students as individuals.
 Our students and alumni often say how much they appreciate the individual attention and support they receive from their professors.